 A Medical Office Specialist is trained to interact with patients, complete billing and coding tasks, manage and organize medical records, schedule appointments, and communicate well with patients, doctors, and nurses.
 This position requires excellent organization and communication skills to do the job well.
 The great thing about this program is that the training can be completed through UEI College in as few as 10 months.

-What Career Does UEI College’s Medical Office Specialist Program Prepare You For?
+What Careers Does UEI College’s Medical Office Specialist Program Prepare You For?

 Although a formal university degree is not necessary to find work in an entry-level medical office specialist position, obtaining training through a vocational college may bolster your resume and give you an edge over other applicants in a competitive job market.
 Hiring managers like to know that applicants are entering the field with the skills to do the job.